 Cooperative Intelligent Transport Systems use technology embedded in vehicles and road infrastructure, developed under the Scoop@f project.
 This technology is used to share messages about key stages in goods transit, from collection to final destination.
 For goods transiting across multiple countries, these stages include loading in departure port, unloading in arrival port, loading onto lorry, multi-country border crossings and arrival at final destination, offering logistics operators door-to-door goods tracking and pre-emptive management.

 In France, technology developed under the Scoop@f project is already being used in the NOSCIFEL service, which is supported by MGI.
 NOSCIFEL is a carrier appointment system for goods collection across France (shipper premises, port terminal or inland terminal).
-It is an additional service in the AP+ Cargo Community System (CCS) and will also be available in the upcoming Ci5 CCS.
+It is an additional service in the AP+ Port Community System (PCS) and will also be available in the upcoming Ci5 PCS.

 InterCor goes beyond national borders to provide goods traceability across the four partner countries.
 If pilot tests prove successful, InterCor will provide a technological standard that could be rolled out in other European countries.

-Ci5 users will be able to connect to this service via the CCS for even greater traceability and smoother goods flows.
+Ci5 users will be able to connect to this service via the PCS for even greater traceability and smoother goods flows.